ubuntu-mate/ubuntu-mate.org/EDITING.md

 **WebP Support**

-* The published website will automatically optimise the image's compression efficency by creating a WebP version of the image.
+* The published website will automatically optimise the image's compression efficiency by creating a WebP version of the image.
 The server is configured to serve this asset in-place of existing image files were available.
 * Some templates in the code use the `<picture>` tag to reference the WebP.